 - Effective techniques for deploying the results of unsupervised modeling

-- Interpret and monitor your unsupervised models for continual improvement
+- How to interpret and monitor your unsupervised models for continual improvement

 - Data Scientists

 - IT Professionals

 - Technology Planners